Table of Contents

 Automating financial services differs from other business areas due to a higher level of caution and concern.
-Although a large majority of people look to an algorithm for driving directions, interest and trust in financial technology is relatively low.
+Although a large majority of Americans look to an algorithm for directions, interest and trust in the financial sector is relatively low.

 So, you see?
 There is a disconnect.
-Thus, it’s important to understand exactly what finance automation is in 2021 and how your business can get on board today!
+Thus, it’s important to understand exactly what finance automation is and how your business can adopt the strategy today.

 What is Finance Automation?

-Finance automation involves automating specific manual tasks which can be performed cheaper, and more efficiently, with artificial intelligence.
-It encompasses setting up a series of jobs (called workflows) and using technology to trigger pre-defined steps.
+Finance automation involves automating specific manual tasks, which can be performed cheaper and more efficiently with artificial intelligence.
+It encompasses setting up a series of tasks (called workflows) and using technology to trigger pre-defined steps.
 This means aspects of the accounting process can be entirely handled without human intervention.

 Which Processes Should Be Automated?

 It’s crucial a business stays on top of the money owed to them by customers.
 This is particularly important if you’re providing ongoing goods or services.
-Finance automation involves the following AR tasks:
+Finance automation can involve the following AR tasks:

 - Recurring invoices: Your customers automatically receive invoices generated on a pre-set schedule.